LordeTyrael/PokeAllianceAssetsCryptography/README.md

 # PokeAlliance — Assets & Cryptography Documentation

 PokeAlliance is a PokeTibia (OTClient fork, DirectX build).
 Its client is `PokeAlliance_dx.exe` (x86-64, base `0x140000000`).
-Unlike PokeXGames' homebrew Salsa20 scheme, PokeAlliance uses standard crypto — **AES-256-GCM + zlib** via an embedded OpenSSL 3.x EVP — and the key is a 32-byte constant in the binary, masked inside `init.lua`.
+Unlike PokeXGames' homebrew Salsa20 scheme, PokeAlliance uses standard crypto — **AES-256-GCM + zlib** via an embedded OpenSSL 3.x EVP — and the key is a 32-byte constant in the binary.
 No dynamic analysis is needed; everything below was verified by decrypting the full installed asset tree (**5,795 files**).

 ## 1. The Assets